Painful Sex After Menopause

 Osphena, a new prescription drug being heavily marketed by the Pharmaceutical industry, is the first and only oral non-estrogen medication approved for the relief of vaginal dryness and painful sex.
 (Actually, Osphena is a form of estrogen with some properties similar to estrogen and some that oppose estrogen).
 Despite its persuasive marketing, clinical data show the drug to be minimally effective, costly and it must be taken daily.

-These are the basic treatments available for painful sex after menopause: Lubricants, estrogen or an expensive new estrogen-like prescription medication.
-For millions of women, none of these treatments work and many of them might not even know that finally, there is something new.
+These are the basic treatments available for painful sex after menopause: Lubricants, estrogen, an expensive estrogen-like prescription medication or a male hormone that likely is converted by the body into estrogen.
+For millions of women, none of these treatments work and many of them might not even know that there is something else available, a non-hormonal treatment.

-Read on to learn about a new, FDA-approved, safe and effective treatment for
+Read on to learn about a safe and effective treatment for

 painful sex and vaginal atrophy.
 Relief is just a laser beam away!